ME agenda

 But Dr Endander has yet to elaborate, himself, on how the editorial board will be defining “fatigue”; how it will be defining the scope of this publication or what is meant by “…other illnesses where fatigue is present”.
 It suggests that either policy is being formed on the hoof or that the editorial board is unwilling to set out its stall.

-One thing is for sure – the news that this editorial team wants to push out a journal under the name of “FATIGUE” has left the ME patient community reeling.
+One thing is for sure – the news that this editorial team wants to push out a journal under the name of “FATIGUE” has left ME patients reeling.

 From Dr Charles Shepherd, 14 May 2009